 2. Connect with nature at Cismigiu Gardens

-It wasn’t in great condition when I last visited it, but I know that they’ve been working on improving it over the years.
+It wasn’t in great condition when I last visited it, but I know that they’ve been working on improving it over the years, with recent renovation work done in 2023, so it should be in much better shape now.

 If you didn’t do it the day before in Herastru, you have another chance to rent a hydro-bike and enjoy an adventure on the surface of the water.